-Summer has arrived, things are beginning to open up again, and Royal Ascot is going ahead!
+Summer has arrived, and Royal Ascot starts this week.
 This means hat season is officially here.
 But how to choose a hat that is perfect for you?

 Choosing a hat can be daunting, particularly if you have not worn one before.
 These tips from Katherine Elizabeth Millinery can help.
 Katherine designs beautiful, one of a kind hats, which are all handmade in her London studio.